CTU-Basel/viewTrial/README.md

 `viewTrial` provides a template R shiny web application that can be used for centralized monitoring in clinical trials and research.

+## To use the template
+You could clone this repository to your local machine to copy the template code.

 ## Structure of the app

 The app has been developed in a modular fashion as an R-package in which each module represents a tab in the sidemenu.